Ashwin Vasan: Fountain House

 In September 2019, Vasan was named president and CEO of Fountain House, a national mental health nonprofit providing employment, education, housing, health and wellness programs to the mentally ill.
-In this role he was a strong advocate for making community-based solutions a top priority and standard practice to serve New York City’s mentally ill population.
+In this role he was a strong advocate for making community-based solutions a top priority and standard practice to serve New York City's mentally ill population.
 During his tenure, Vasan secured new gifts from the Ford Foundation and MacKenzie Scott, which was announced after his departure.
 For his work, Vasan was recognized as a GLG Social Impact Fellow in 2021.
-He left Fountain House in January of 2022 following his appointment as Commissioner of the NYC Health Department.
+He left Fountain House in January 2022 following his appointment as Commissioner of the NYC Health Department.

 Tenure as NYC Health Commissioner

-Vasan was appointed as Health Commissioner of New York City on December 21, 2021 by NYC Mayor-elect Eric Adams, and served as the Senior Public Health Advisor to City Hall before formally taking over the health department in March of 2022.
+Vasan was appointed as Health Commissioner of New York City on December 21, 2021 by NYC Mayor-elect Eric Adams, and served as the Senior Public Health Advisor to City Hall before formally taking over the health department in March 2022.
 This two month transition period was implemented due to the ongoing Omicron wave of COVID-19.

 Vasan outlined a series of goals including: